condur/evolution/README.md

 <b>A Clojure example of Multi-Objective Genetic Algorithm</b>

-To run the application use Leiningen get dependencies and call "lein run".
+To run the application use Leiningen, get dependencies and call "lein run".

 The input data is randomly generated.